mindaffect/pymindaffectBCI/README.rst

 Getting Support
 ---------------

+For a general overview of how to use the mindaffectBCI, hardware, software and how to use it, see the `system wiki <https://github.com/mindaffect/General/wiki>`_.

 If you run into and issue you can either directly raise an issue on the projects `github page <https://github.com/mindaffect/pymindaffectBCI>`_ or directly contact the developers on `gitter <https://gitter.im/mindaffect>`_ -- to complain, complement, or just chat: